adechan/frontend-mentor-challenges/Fylo data storage component/readme.md

-# Frontend-Mentor-Challenges

-## 1. Fylo Data Storage Commponent
+# Fylo Data Storage Commponent
 A responsive component using HTML and CSS.